samyouaret/mqtt_over_sockets_example/readme.md

-require RAbbitMQ message broker. you need to activate the rabbitmq_mqtt_web plugin or any endpoint or server that can handle MQTT over web sockets. make sure to serve the index.html over HTTP and over FTP
+require RAbbitMQ message broker. you need to activate the rabbitmq_mqtt_web plugin or any endpoint or server that can handle MQTT over web sockets. make sure to serve the index.html over HTTP and not over FTP.

 ## installation